Purple19-dev/Basic-React-Calculator/README.md

 ## Steps

+1. fork this repo [Basic-React-Calculator](https://github.com/Purple19-dev/Basic-React-Calculator) to your github account
+2. clone the project to your local machine using `git clone ....repo`
+3. cd into project's directory
-fork this repo to your github account download the codes run `npm install` in the project's directory run `npm start` to review the calculator
+4. run `npm install` in the project's directory
+5. run `npm start` to start the calculator

 ## Before you begin